William Birdwood: Family

 In 1893 Birdwood married Janetta Bromhead, daughter of Sir Benjamin Bromhead; they had a son and two daughters.
 His wife died in 1947.
 Their son, Christopher Birdwood (1899–1962), succeeded him as 2nd Baron Birdwood.
 The elder daughter was Constance 'Nancy' Birdwood, and the younger daughter was Judith Birdwood.
-Other members of the Birdwood family include Labour minister and peer Christopher Birdwood Thomson (1875–1930), Anglo-Indian naturalist Sir George Birdwood (1832–1917), and Jane Birdwood (1913–2000), the second wife of William Birdwood's son.
+Other members of the Birdwood family include Labour minister and peer Christopher Birdwood Thomson (1875–1930), Anglo-Indian naturalist Sir George Birdwood (1832–1917), and far-right political activist Jane Birdwood (1913–2000), the second wife of William Birdwood's son.

 Legacy

-The town of Blumberg, South Australia, changed its German name to Birdwood in 1918, and the soldier settlement of Birdwoodton, Victoria was named after Birdwood in 1920.
-Mount Birdwood in Alberta, Canada also bears his name.
+The town of Blumberg, South Australia, changed its German name to Birdwood in 1918, and the soldier settlement of Birdwoodton, Victoria, was named after Birdwood in 1920.
+Mount Birdwood in Alberta, Canada, also bears his name.

+Birdwood House in Geraldton, Western Australia, which was built in 1935 for the Geraldton RSL and named after Birdwood, has served as the centre of ANZAC Day commemorations in Geraldton since 1936.
+William Birdwood visited Birdwood House in Geraldton 1937 where he was presented with a gold key and Freedom of Birdwood House.
+Birdwood House became Heritage Registered in 2016.

 Many streets and public spaces in Australia and New Zealand are named or commonly believed to be named after Birdwood, including Birdwood Park in Newcastle West in 1920 and a street in New Lambton in 1919.